 Spring Office Space | Lease Data & Trends

 Spring lies in the outlying suburban area of Houston and offers lower commercial space rental prices on average than the city of Houston.
 Office space seekers can expect to find prices around $24 per square foot, compared to the $30.80 Houston average.
 Plenty of spaces are available in Spring; the area has a vacancy rate of about 18%, slightly lower than the generous 24% Houston vacancy rate.

-What Our Brokers Say About Spring Office Space
+What Our Brokers Say About Spring Office Space for Rent

 Spring covers a total of 23.6 square miles (or 61 square kilometers) 23.2 square miles of which is land and .35 square miles of which is water.
 Downtown Houston is 25 miles away from Spring—a 30-minute drive on most days.
 Locals get to enjoy the more spacious Spring area but still have quick access to Houston and all its activity.
 Important industries in Spring are transportation and warehousing, manufacturing, retail trade, educational services, healthcare and social assistance, and construction.

 Those who live and work in Spring tend to use personal vehicles to get around.
 The number of people who carpool to work is 19% higher than the national average.
 Taking public transportation is less common; the number of people who use it to get to work is 71% lower than the national average.
 Spring does have one nearby Amtrak Train Station.
 Additionally, the Spring Park & Ride offers morning, midday, and evening bus rides to Downtown.
 Spring has a low walk score in part because everything is so spread out.
 The city also doesn’t have many bike lanes.
 The George Bush Intercontinental Airport (IAH / KIAH) is located about 13 miles away for those who need to travel nationally or internationally.